LucaBertoncini/LBToolkit/src/utils/README.md

 ## 📦 Included Units

+### 🔹 uEventsManager.pas
+An event broadcasting system supporting multiple listeners.

+### 🔹 TLBApplicationBootstrap

+`TLBApplicationBootstrap` is a foundational class designed to orchestrate the initialization of Pascal applications.
+It provides a structured approach for loading configuration settings from `.ini` or `.xml` files, setting up the logging system, and activating the integrated web server component (`TLBmicroWebServer`).
+This class acts as an extensible entry point for any project, allowing developers to derive custom application managers with specialized logic and behaviors.

+#### ✨ Key Features
+- 🛠 Configuration loading from INI or XML format
+- 📄 Automatic logger setup with support for file path resolution and size limits
+- 🌐 Optional web server activation with document root configuration
+- 📦 Clean separation of bootstrap logic from application-specific features
+- 🔁 Designed for inheritance and modular expansion

 ### 🔹 uLBBaseThread.pas
 A lifecycle-aware thread class with safe termination, critical section handling, and multi-reference cleanup.